First Aid for Water Choking: What to do if Choking on Water

 4. Perform CPR: If the person loses consciousness, begin CPR immediately if the person is not breathing.

-5. Monitor and Provide Support After the water is expelled, and the person can breathe, monitor them closely.
-They may still be at risk of complications like pneumonia or shock.
+5. Monitor and Provide Support After the water is expelled, and the person breathe, monitor them closely.
+They are still at risk of complications like pneumonia or shock.

 Assess the Situation